sourcegraph/cody/vscode/walkthroughs/explain.md

 Cody can explain code in an easy-to-understand manner.
 Highlight any code block and execute the `Explain Code` command from your right-click menu, and Cody will explain it to you in conversational language.

 You can also execute a command from the [Cody: Commands Menu](command:cody.action.commands.menu).
+Test.